jirutka/swaylock-effects/README.md

-# swaylock-effects-battery
+# swaylock-effects-script

-Swaylock-effects-battery is a fork of [swaylock-effects](https://github.com/jirutka/swaylock-effects) which adds a battery percentage display feature.
+Swaylock-effects-script is a fork of [swaylock-effects](https://github.com/jirutka/swaylock-effects) which adds a script output display feature.

 Swaylock-effects is a fork of [swaylock](https://github.com/swaywm/swaylock) which adds built-in screenshots and image manipulation effects like blurring.